 - Several locations throughout Vienna

-- The nicely-packaged boxes of chocolates and confectionery make fine gifts
+- Nicely-packaged chocolates and confectionery make fine gifts

 - See also: